 4. Review, understand, and complete the ECG and Pharmacology Pre-course Self-Assessment on the Student Website (www.heart.org/eccstudent).

 5. Print your scores for the Pre-course Self-Assessment and bring them with you to class.
+AHA has made this pre-test mandatory.
+You cannot attend the class without the pretest.
 You can also take a picture of your test results and text them to Catherine Brinkley at (719) 551-1222 and I'll print them for both of us.

 What to Bring and What to Wear